2018 Southeastern Symposium on Mental Health

 Physicians (MDs and DOs) will receive AMA PRA Category 1 Credit™

-The University of South Carolina School of Medicine Greenville - Greenville Health System is accredited by the South Carolina Medical Association to provide continuing medical education for physicians.
+The University of South Carolina School of Medicine Greenville - Greenville Health System is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 - 22.00 Attendance